novuhq/novu/docs/docs/overview/architecture.md

 The responsibility of each provider is to send the notification to the end-recipient without the awareness of the content, contact, or the context of the message.

+## Subscribers

+Are the recipients of notifications, a subscriber will contain the delivery details such as: Email address, phone number, push tokens and etc...
+Populating a subscriber with data can be done using our server side SDK.
+Read more about it [here](/platform/subscribers).

 ## Trigger

 The trigger is responsible to let the engine know what happened and what notification template will be triggered in response to the event.
 Each trigger will pass the variables and data required to render the notification messages.
 If a value is missing the variable protection mode will be enabled and the message won't be sent.